Dealing With Grief and Loss

 Grief Support Group at Higgins Funeral Home

-Lead by Joe Self and Hope DeJarnatt
+Led by Joe Self and Hope DeJarnatt

 The 4th Thursday of every month at 6 p.m.
+(Holiday months will meet November 11th, December 9th, and January 27th)

 Beyond Sorrow is a grief support group with the purpose of allowing those who have lost a loved one to share their struggles with others who have experienced a similar loss.
-It is our hope to help normalize the intense impacts of grief and provide a safe, non-judgmental space for any griever to share his/her thoughts, emotions and struggles.
+It is our hope to help normalize the intense impacts of grief and provide a safe, non-judgmental space for any griever to share his/her thoughts, emotions, and struggles.

 - Discover and develop inner and outer resources